-In addition to teaching, many EcoLeague faculty members are engaged in active social and ecological research projects with faculty and/or students at both his/her home institution and other EcoLeague colleges.
-Many of the colleges offer access to various learning facilities including APU’s Kellogg Farm, Dickinson College’s archaeology laboratories, GMC’s membership in The Vermont Genetics Network, Northland College’s Applied Research and Environmental Laboratory and Prescott College’s Kino Bay Center for Cultural and Ecological Studies.
+In addition to teaching, many EcoLeague faculty members are engaged in active social and ecological research projects with faculty and/or students at both their home institution and other EcoLeague colleges.
+Many of the member colleges offer access to research and learning facilities, including APU’s Kellogg Farm, Dickinson College’s archaeology laboratories, Northland College’s Applied Research and Environmental Laboratory and Prescott College’s Kino Bay Center for Cultural and Ecological Studies.

-Much like the student exchange, the EcoLeague Scholar in Residence program encourages faculty-to-faculty interactions so that individuals can work even more effectively on furthering ideas and projects.
-While in the past this program has mostly involved short (3-14 day) visits, for the 2015-2016 year Northland College and Dickinson College are participating in the first extended faculty exchange.
-Faculty may also choose to visit another college during his/her sabbatical.
-During these visits, the visiting faculty member may meet with others in their field, give a guest lecture to students, give a formal presentation to the college, work with students on various projects, etc. Upon arriving home, the faculty member discusses his/her experience with colleagues via an informal presentation.
+Much like the student exchange, the EcoLeague Scholar in Residence program encourages faculty-to-faculty interactions.
+While in the past this program has mostly involved short (3-14 day) visits, Northland College and Dickinson College participated in the first extended faculty exchange in 2015-2016.
+EcoLeague faculty members may also choose to visit another college during their sabbatical.
+During these visits, the visiting faculty member may meet with others in their field, present a guest lecture, work with students on various projects, among other activities.
+Upon arriving to their home college, faculty members are asked to discuss their experience with their colleagues via an informal presentation.

-To learn more about exchange opportunities, contact the EcoLeague Coordinator.
+To learn more about exchange opportunities, contact the EcoLeague Consortium Director

 Faculty Development Grant Program

-This program exists to promote collaborative teaching, curricular development and scholarly opportunities for EcoLeague faculty members.
-To help encourage and facilitate collaboration, faculty have access to a grant program to support faculty-initiated and collaborative curricular, creative research or service projects across the member colleges.
+Faculty Development Grant Program exists to promote collaborative teaching, curricular development and scholarly opportunities for EcoLeague faculty members.
+To help encourage and facilitate collaboration, faculty have access to grant funding to support faculty-initiated and collaborative curricular initiatives and creative research or service projects across the member colleges.

 Grant Award Criteria